sergiocupa/labeldesigner/README.md

 The layout is saved in JSON format.

 Next features:
-- Zpl generator according to edited layout
+- Zpl generator using the edited layout
 - Bind object property with edited field